What is a Virtual Assistant?

 A virtual assistant is a personal assistant that offers his or her services online from a remote location rather than working on site.
 This flexible job caters to creative, independent thinkers who can perform a wide variety of tasks.

 What are the job responsibilities?

-Other tasks might include drafting blog or social media posts or assisting with personal tasks such as making dinner reservations.
+Other tasks might include drafting blogs or social media posts or assisting with personal tasks such as making dinner reservations.
 Specific tasks between virtual assistants vary.